Employee Handbook, United States Based Employees

 Employee coursework may not exceed two classes or six credits per term, whichever is higher (fall, spring, summer) for a total of 18 credits per academic year.
 In the final term prior to receiving a degree, a one-time request may be made for permission to take up to three classes or nine credits, whichever is higher.
 Coursework must not interfere with regular duties, and the employee shall not take courses during scheduled hours of work.

-Spouse or eligible children may take coursework leading to a single NYIT degree, either undergraduate or graduate.
+Spouse or eligible children may take coursework leading to a single New York Tech degree, either undergraduate or graduate.
 Undergraduate coursework may not exceed 18 credits per term, and for graduate, 9 credits per term.

 Notwithstanding the above provisions regarding Covered Coursework, any student already granted tuition remission and enrolled in a program prior to Summer 2020 may complete that program in accordance with the policy in effect at the time they were first enrolled.

-All tuition remission recipients must meet current academic standards (Satisfactory Academic Progress, as defined in the NYIT Catalog) in order to continue to receive tuition remission.
+All tuition remission recipients must meet current academic standards (Satisfactory Academic Progress, as defined in the New York Tech Catalog) in order to continue to receive tuition remission.

-If an employee’ employment with NYIT ends, the employee and/or any spouse or child receiving tuition remission may finish that academic term, but is not eligible for tuition remission for subsequent terms.
+If an employee’s employment with New York Tech ends, the employee and/or any spouse or child receiving tuition remission may finish that academic term, but is not eligible for tuition remission for subsequent terms.

 Tuition remission covers 100% of tuition, but does not cover fees, including lab fees, books, and other costs associated with attending classes.

 Students who are potentially eligible for government financial aid are required to complete a FAFSA application, and to file with New York State for a TAP award.
 Tuition remission will be reduced by the amount of any government financial aid.
-Students receiving tuition remission will not be eligible for institutional scholarships.
-If an individual no longer qualifies for tuition remission, institutional scholarships may become available to the student.
+Students receiving tuition remission will be eligible for institutional scholarships.
+Institutional scholarships will be applied before any tuition remission benefit.

 The IRS limits the tax benefits for tuition remission.
-Tuition remission for job-related courses for the employee (as confirmed by the employee’s supervisor and Human Resources) is a non-taxable business expense.
+Tuition remission for job-related courses for the employee may be a non-taxable business expense.
 However, for non-job-related employee coursework, while tuition remission for undergraduate programs is not taxable, tuition remission for graduate programs is a taxable fringe benefit in excess of the limit established by IRS regulations on a calendar year basis (currently $5,250).

 For the employee’s spouse and children, tuition remission for undergraduate programs is not taxable for the spouse and for any children who meet IRS dependent eligibility (generally under age 24).
+New York Tech will require proof of dependent eligibility via tax documents.
 However, for children who are not tax dependents, and for graduate programs for any spouse or children, the entire amount is taxable.

-For any taxable tuition remission amounts for either the employee or the employee’s spouse or children, NYIT may at its discretion either withhold the required amounts from the employee’s paychecks, or may deduct the applicable tax amounts from the tuition remission grant, in which case the student will receive a bill for the balance of tuition due.
+For any taxable tuition remission amounts for either the employee or the employee’s spouse or children, New York Tech may at its discretion either withhold the required amounts from the employee’s paychecks, or may deduct the applicable tax amounts from the tuition remission grant, in which case the student will receive a bill for the balance of tuition due.

 How to Apply

-Employees can apply for tuition remission for themselves or their spouse or eligible children by filling out the Tuition Remission Application form available on the Human Resources Employee Portal (login required).
-All applications for tuition remission must be submitted for approval a minimum of two weeks prior to the beginning of the term.
+Employees can apply for tuition remission for themselves or their spouse or eligible children by filling out the Tuition Remission Application form and submitting it using this online form (sign in required).
+If you are submitting an application for more than one dependent, you can submit each one separately.
+All applications for tuition remission must be submitted for approval by the following dates:

 If you have questions regarding financial aid programs, please contact the Office of Financial Aid.
-If you have any questions regarding eligibility for tuition remission, please contact the benefits unit of the Office of Human Resources.
+If you have any questions regarding eligibility for tuition remission, please contact the benefits unit of the Office of Human Resources at firstname.lastname@example.org.

 Continuation of Benefits